romainbellande/voard/src/components/User/UserForm/UserForm.md

 # UserForm

-A simple user form with validation enabled.
-It is possible to intialize the form by passing values though props.
+User form with User identity form and roles management.